KevinWorkman/HappyCoding/teaching/intro-to-web-dev/_posts/2022-02-21-week-06-for-loops.md

 Now you've seen the fundamentals of `for` loops and arrays in JavaScript.

 To practice these concepts, modify the files in the `week-06-for-loops` directory of your project repo.

+{% include youtube-embed.html slug="AwR7axaUXbA" %}

+This video is an example of coding part of this week's project:

+{% include youtube-embed.html slug="MVuydIGAAk0" %}

 ---